Bachfischer/COMP90024-cluster-and-cloud-computing-assignment-1/README.md

 * `data/` -- datasets used for testing
 * `doc/` -- documentation and implementation notes
+* `output/` -- Output from previous submission runs on Spartan
 * `playground/` -- scripts used for Twitter API communication
 * `slurm/` -- slurm scripts for submission to Spartan queue
 * `tweetanalyzer/` -- helper and utility functions